slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On stress and health

-Take care of your body.
-It’s the most important thing you’ll get for free.
+Take care of your body, it’s the most important thing you’ll get for free.
+Our bodies were built to hunt and gather and move.
+Humans aren’t meant to stay still.
 However the origin of most health problems is not physical but mental.

 > *'Physical stress avoids need for control.'*